montagejs/montagejs.org/docs/serialization-format.md

 ---
 layout: docs
-title: Serialization format
+title: MontageJS Component Object Model

-prev-page: montage-objects
+prev-page: extending-components
-next-page: data-binding
+next-page: montage-objects
 ---

 # Serialization format

-This document explains the serialization format used by Montage to serialize, and later deserialize, an _object graph_.
-A serialized object graph describes the objects, components, properties, component data bindings, and DOM relationships involved in a Montage application.
-Montage uses JavaScript Object Notation (JSON) as the serialization format.
-At runtime, Montage parses the JSON structure and deserializes its contents into JavaScript that is then evaluated and executed in the browser.
+This document explains the serialization format used by MontageJS to serialize, and later deserialize, an _object graph_.
+A serialized object graph describes the objects, components, properties, component data bindings, and DOM relationships involved in a MontageJS application.
+MontageJS uses JavaScript Object Notation (JSON) as the serialization format.
+At runtime, MontageJS parses the JSON structure and deserializes its contents into JavaScript that is then evaluated and executed in the browser.

 ## JSON overview
-JSON, a text format designed for serializing structured data, can represent six types:
+JSON is a text-based open standard designed for human-readable data interchange.
+It can represent six data types:

-* Four primitive types: strings, numbers, booleans, and null
+* Four primitive types: strings, numbers, Booleans, and null
 * Two structured types: objects and arrays

 In JSON, an object is represented as an unordered collection of zero or more name/value pairs.
-A name is a string, and a value is one of the primitive JSON data types—string, number, boolean, or null.
+A name is a string, and a value is one of the primitive JSON data types—string, number, Boolean, or null.
 An array structure is represented as square brackets surrounding zero or more values (or elements).
 Elements are separated by commas.

 For example, the following JSON content defines an object named `anObject` that contains three properties:

 * A string named `id`
 * An array named `colors`
-* A boolean named `readyState`
+* A Boolean named `readyState`

 ```json
 "anObject": {